Des Moines Water Works: Providing Central Iowa with Safe and Clean Water Since 1919

 While the challenges for Des Moines water are different than those of western United States, Bill recognized Central Iowa also has a need to better educate and engage the public that depends on us for safe and abundant drinking water.

-The William G. Stowe Citizen Water Academy of Central Iowa is designed to help current and emerging leaders in our community learn and appreciate our most important natural resource - the water we depend on for life.
+The William G. Stowe Water Academy of Central Iowa is designed to help current and emerging leaders in our community learn and appreciate our most important natural resource - the water we depend on for life.

-Bill was actively involved in curating the curriculum of the Citizen Water Academy, inviting and meeting with local and national experts in the areas of water management, conservation, and policy.
-Attendees receive 16 hours of instruction, tour multiple treatment plants operated by Des Moines Water Works, listen to presentations from soil and water professionals, and interact with Des Moines Water Works staff over the four sessions of this program.
+Bill was actively involved in curating the curriculum of the Water Academy, inviting and meeting with local and national experts in the areas of water management, conservation, and policy.
+Attendees receive 20 hours of instruction, tour multiple treatment plants operated by Des Moines Water Works, listen to presentations from soil and water professionals, and interact with Des Moines Water Works staff over the four sessions of this program.
 It was Bill's hope and the Academy's goal that participants not only have a better understanding of their local water utility but are also equipped to help lead the discussion on important water issues now and in the future.